henoriega/FOLPS-nu/README.md

 **Requirements:**

-- Numpy (update your numpy to versions ≥ 1.20.0)
+- numpy (update your numpy to versions ≥ 1.20.0)
+- scipy

 FFTLog, neutrinos (paper A.A), ....